bhatti/PlexPass/README.md

 ### 2.2 Encryption

-PlexPass will incorporate a robust encryption strategy that utilizes both symmetric and asymmetric encryption methodologies, in conjunction with envelope encryption, detailed as follows:
+PlexPass incorporates a robust encryption strategy that utilizes both symmetric and asymmetric encryption methodologies, in conjunction with envelope encryption, detailed as follows:

 *   **Symmetric Encryption**: Based on [OWasp](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html) recommendations, the private account information will be safeguarded with Symmetric key algorithm of AES (Advanced Encryption Standard) with GCM (Galois/Counter Mode) mode that provides confidentiality and authenticity and will use key size of 256 bits (AES-256) for the highest security.
 The Symmetric key will be used for both the encryption and decryption of accounts and sensitive data.
 *   **Asymmetric Encryption**: PlexPass will employ Elliptic Curve Cryptography (ECC) based Asymmetric key algorithm with SECP256k1 standard for encrypting Symmetric keys and sharing data with other users based on public key infrastructure (PKI).
 The public key is used for encrypting keys and shared data, while the private key is used for decryption.
 This allows users to share encrypted data without the need to exchange a secret key over the network.